-Noah & Hannah secure a spaceship to escape a devastated Earth.
+Two immortals, Noah & Hannah, secure a spaceship to take their mortal family and friends off a devastated Earth.
 Their friends on board fight them for control.
 Every alien culture refuses them, just like the rich states back home.
 But one planet offers something bizarre.
 The migrants must adapt or perish.

 The evening of my hundredth birthday, after my last sex on Earth, I fall asleep in my wife’s arms.
 Or maybe I don’t.
 Maybe I just close my eyes and imagine things.
 Whatever it is, I see myself exiting a refugee spaceship on a faraway planet, my family behind me, and getting in line at the border guard gate.
 The guards look like Soviet soldiers circa the 1980s.
 Same uniforms, the same AK-47s, and the same leashed dogs.
 All they are missing is the faces.
 Instead, they have cartoonish white ovals with drawn mouths, googly eyes, and Brezhnev-like eyebrows.

 The beings in line in front of me are not human.
 They are snakes standing on their tales, wearing long raincoats, and their heads look like loudspeakers.
 One of them turns toward me and screams.

 I wake up unless I haven’t slept.
 My ears are assaulted by an inhuman wail.
 Totally confused, I disengage from Hannah and sit up in bed.
 Is the Earth falling apart already?

 “It’s the drone alarm!”
 Hannah shouts.
 “The Berserkers are coming!”

 I glance at the clock.
 Ten minutes after midnight.
 It’s not my birthday anymore, and it’s time to work.

 I grab my infrared binoculars and my Uzi from under the bed and run to the window.
 Four trucks move silently at the end of the street.
 They are coming.
 The Berserkers, the Roamers, the Bone Eaters.
 Our potential future.
 Unless we leave.